HL7/fhir-shorthand/input/pagecontent/overview.md

   ```

   ```
-  * address.state from USPSTwoLetterAlphabeticCodes (extensible)
+  * address.state from USPSTwoLetterAlphabeticCodes (extensible)  // USPSTwoLetterAlphabeticCodes is a value set defined in US Core
   ```

 * **Cardinality rules** constrain the number of occurrences of an element, either both upper and lower bounds, or just upper or lower bound.
 For example: